mattlianje/eztime/README.md

 ## FAQ
 **Q: Why not just use ZonedDateTime?**
-A: ZonedDateTime is great - but the cocktail of LocalDate's and Timestamps and subtle conversions to the system's clock are lethal footguns.
+- ZonedDateTime is great - but the cocktail of LocalDate's and Timestamps and subtle conversions to the system's clock are lethal footguns.

 **Q: Performance overhead?**
-A: Almost zero - it's a thin wrapper that delegates to ZonedDateTime.
+- Almost zero - it's a thin wrapper that delegates to ZonedDateTime.

 **Q: Why assume UTC by default?**
-A: UTC is universal truth.
+- UTC is universal truth.
 EzTime.fromString("2024-01-01") has zero ambiguity - and the World would be so much beter if non utc operations were left to the presentation layer.

 **Q: Migration from existing code?**
-A: Easy - implicit conversions let you adopt incrementally: val ezTime: EzTime = myZonedDateTime
+- Easy - implicit conversions let you adopt incrementally: val ezTime: EzTime = myZonedDateTime